eosnetworkfoundation/mandel-eosjs/README.md

 `transact()` is used to sign and push transactions onto the blockchain with an optional configuration object parameter.
 This parameter can override the default value of `broadcast: true`, and can be used to fill TAPOS fields given `blocksBehind` and `expireSeconds`.
 Given no configuration options, transactions are expected to be unpacked with TAPOS fields (`expiration`, `ref_block_num`, `ref_block_prefix`) and will automatically be broadcast onto the chain.

-With the introduction of Mandel v3.1 the retry transaction feature also adds 5 new optional fields to the configuration object:
+With the introduction of Leap v3.1 the retry transaction feature also adds 5 new optional fields to the configuration object:

 - `useOldRPC`: use old RPC `push_transaction`, rather than new RPC send_transaction
 - `useOldSendRPC`: use old RPC `/v1/chain/send_transaction`, rather than new RPC `/v1/chain/send_transaction2`